ssilverman/TeensyDMX/README.md

 to the specified value, but the actual MAB time may be slightly larger than requested.

-This feature uses one of the _PIT_ timers via `IntervalTimer`, but if none are available, then the transmitter will fall back on using the baud rate generator to achieve a 180us BREAK and something a little larger than a 20us MAB.
+This feature uses one of the _PIT_ timers via `PeriodicTimer`, but if none are available, then the transmitter will fall back on using the baud rate generator to achieve a 180us BREAK and something a little larger than a 20us MAB.